theimowski/master-thesis/docs/section-paradigms.md

 Functional
 ----------

-Functional programming is strongly connected with declarative paradigm, and has its roots in mathematics.
+Functional programming is strongly connected with declarative paradigm, and the connection manifests with the way functional programs are built.
+The most basic building block in functional programming is a function, which follows a number of properties.
+Among the properties, there is function composition, which gives a great ability to compose (combine) functions with help of special constructs.
+Thanks to function composition, full programs can be developed by simply composing granular functions together, hence the relation to declarative paradigm.
+Functional programming has also its roots in mathematics.
-Among concepts from mathematics which are the foundations for functional paradigm, there are:
+Among concepts known from mathematics, which are the foundations for functional paradigm, there are:

 * **Lambda calculus** - formal mathematical system which became the base of functional paradigm,
 * **Functions** - treated as first-class citizens in functional programming; their purity as seen by mathematicians allows to use powerful programming techniques,
 * **Category theory** - this very abstract field of mathematics is reflected in type system of statically typed functional languages.

-In this section focus is laid on pointing out functional programming properties (or features), which differentiate the paradigm from other.
+In this section focus is laid on pointing out functional programming properties (or features), which differentiate the paradigm from others.
 Each property comes with a brief description followed by a rationale on why it is useful and a listing demonstrating the property and its usage in practice.
 All example listings are in F# language.